Frawaa78/AppTrack/docs/database.md

 # AppTrack Database Documentation v3.3.2

-This document provides a comprehensive overview of the AppTrack database structure, including all tables, relationships, and AI integration capabilities.
+This document provides a comprehensive overview of the AppTrack database structure, including all tables, relationships, and AI integration capabilities with DataMap visual architecture.

 ## Overview

-The database follows an enterprise-grade normalized design pattern with comprehensive AI analytics integration and User Stories management.
+The database follows an enterprise-grade normalized design pattern with comprehensive AI analytics integration, User Stories management, and DataMap visual system mapping.
 Key architectural features include:

 - **25 Core Tables** with optimized relationships and constraints (based on SQL schema analysis)
+- **DataMap Integration** with DrawFlow diagram storage and visual system mapping
-- **AI Analysis Engine** with intelligent caching and change detection
+- **AI Analysis Engine** with intelligent caching, change detection, and diagram interpretation
 - **Comprehensive Audit System** with full change tracking and timestamps
 - **Rich Work Notes** with attachment support and priority management
 - **User Stories Management** with Agile methodology support and application integration